WGLE:Backdoor-free and Multi-bit Black-box Watermarking for Graph Neural Networks: Experiments

 \subsection{Experiments Setting}

-\textbf{Environment.} We conducted the experiments on a cloud server using an NVIDIA A100 GPU with 40GB RAM.
-We used PyTorch 2.5.1 and PyG 2.6.1 as the programming languages for our experiments.
+\textbf{Environment Configurations.} We conduct the experiments on an NVIDIA A100 GPU with 80GB RAM.
+We used PyTorch 2.5.1 and PyG 2.6.1 as the programming languages.

-\textbf{Dataset.} We used the six datasets as shown in Table \ref{tab:dataset} for our experiments.
+\textbf{Dataset.} We conduct experiments on six datasets as shown in Table \ref{tab:dataset}.
 Each dataset is represented as a graph, where each node corresponds to a sample.
-For each graph, i.e., a dataset, we extract 70\% of the nodes and their connected edges as the training graph, 20\% of the nodes and their connected edges as the validation graph, and 10\% of the nodes and their connected edges as the test graph.
+For each graph, i.e., a dataset, referring to previous implementations~\cite{waheed2024grove, zhou2024revisiting}, we split 40\% of the nodes for the training graph, 30\% of the nodes for the adversary graph held by the adversary, and 30\% of the nodes for the test graph.

-\textbf{Model Architectures} We used GCNv2~\cite{chen2020simple}, Graph Transformer (GTF)\cite{shi2020masked}, GraphSAGE~\cite{hamilton2017inductive}, SSG~\cite{zhu2021simple}, GEN~\cite{li2020deepergcn}, and ARMA\cite{bianchi2021graph} in our experiments.
+\textbf{Model Architectures.} We use different model architectures for different datasets.
+Specially, we use GAT~\cite{velickovic2017graph} for {\tt Cora}, Graph Transformer (GTF)~\cite{shi2020masked} for {\tt DBLP}, GraphSAGE (SAGE)~\cite{hamilton2017inductive} for {\tt Photo}, SSG~\cite{zhu2021simple} for {\tt CS}, GCNv2~\cite{chen2020simple} for {\tt Physics}, and ARMA\cite{bianchi2021graph} for {\tt Blog}.
 Except for GCNv2, each architecture includes four graph convolution layers, with the final layer serving as the output layer.
 GCNv2 is composed of an input linear layer, three graph convolution layers, and an output linear layer.
 All models use the ELU activation function, with the Adam optimizer set to a learning rate of 1e-4 and a weight decay of 1e-4.
-Each model is trained for 500 iterations, and we use the cross-entropy loss as the objective function for the primary tasks.
+Each model is trained for 500 iterations, and we use the cross-entropy loss as the objective for the primary tasks.
+The $\lambda_1$ in Eq. (\ref{eq:stm}) is 1e-4.

-\textbf{Metrics.} We use following metrics to evaluate \toolname: \begin{itemize}[leftmargin=*] \item \textit{Test Accuracy (TAC):} The accuracy of the model on the test graph, expressed as a percentage in this paper. \item \textit{Hamming similarity (HMS):} Hamming similarity quantifies the similarity between two binary strings of equal length.
+\textbf{Metrics.} We use the following metrics to evaluate \toolname: \begin{itemize}[leftmargin=*] \item \textit{Test Accuracy (TAC):} The accuracy of the model on the test graph, representing the GNN performance on primary tasks. \item \textit{Hamming similarity (HMS):} Hamming similarity quantifies the similarity between two binary strings of equal length.
 Formally, given two binary sequences $\mathbf{\tilde{w}},\mathbf{w} \in \{0,1\}^{N_w}$, the HMS is defined as: